-3.2 Bacula 7.2
+7.2 Bacula 7.2

-3.2.1 Snapshot Management
+7.2.1 Snapshot Management

 Bacula 7.2 is now able to handle Snapshots on Linux/Unix systems.
 Snapshots can be automatically created and used to backup files.
-It is also possible to manage Snapshots from Bacula's bconsole tool through a unique interface.
+It is also possible to manage Snapshots from Bacula's boonsole tool through a unique interface.